All Hallows' Eve 2: Descent

+Masochist

 A carny invites three teenagers to play his spinning wheel game.
 They agree and are instructed to choose any number of weapons and tools to throw at a man strapped to the wheel to make him bleed.
 Each takes their turn with a nail covered baseball and butcher knife.
 The third boy chooses a nail gun, but it is shown his father is the man strapped to the wheel.
 He pleads for help but the boy lifts his shirt to reveal bruises from his abusive father.
 He shoots his father with the nail gun and then throws a running chainsaw at his head as he screams and it cuts to black.

 A Boy's Life

 A son is grieving the loss of his father and has nightmares about monsters under the bed.
 His mother helps him defeat the monsters and bonds with her son.
 As she tucks him into bed, an unseen monster grabs her and drags her screaming under the bed.